Skip to main content

 Manifest

-A manifest.yaml at the root of the archive declares everything the host needs to install the plugin: the id, the version, which halves (agent, gcs, or both), the permissions each half requests, the slots the GCS panels mount into, and the SHA-256 of every shipped asset.
+A manifest.yaml at the root of the archive declares everything the host needs to install the plugin: the id, the version, which halves (agent, gcs, or both), the permissions each half requests, and the slots the GCS panels mount into.
+The manifest carries no per-asset hash list.
+Asset integrity is bound by the canonical payload hash that the signing step writes into the separate SIGNATURE file (see below).
 The host validates the manifest against schemas/plugin-manifest.schema.json before unpacking anything.
-A malformed manifest is rejected with code 12 (manifest_invalid).
+A malformed manifest is rejected before any file is written to disk.
 See manifest reference for the full field list.

 Signature

 The archive is an Ed25519-signed zip.
-The signing pass:
+Two steps produce it:

-On install the agent verifies the signature against its trust list.
+On install the agent recomputes the payload hash and verifies the signature against its trust list.
 First-party publishers (e.g. altnautica-2026-A) are pre-trusted.
 Third-party keys must be added explicitly.
 Unsigned archives install only when the agent is in developer mode (red banner, manual toggle).

 Sandbox